-Employment of school based mental health services providers will reduce staff to student ratio permitting educational and supportive staff to meet the existing and growing needs of students, families, and the school.
-School based mental health service providers (Family Support Specialist(s)) address the behavioral and socio-emotional needs of students by reducing interruptions during instructional time.
+Employment of school based mental health services providers will reduce staff-to-student ratio permitting educational and supportive staff to meet the existing and growing needs of students, families, and school.
+School based mental health service providers (Family Support Specialists) address the behavioral and socio-emotional needs of students by reducing interruptions during instructional time.

-Between the directly employed Family Support Specialist - an LCSW at .75 FTE and the anticipated intens , the expected average clinician to student ratio for mental health support is 1:85
+Between the directly employed Family Support Specialists (a MSW and Registered Clinical Social Worker Intern at .5 FTE and an LCSW as additional support as indicated at .1 FTE, and the anticipated clinical interns, the expected average clinician-to-student ratio for mental health support is 1:141